Mahmoud v. Taylor (2025)

 Case Issue:

-Do public schools burden parents’ religious exercise when they compel elementary school children to participate in instruction on gender and sexuality against their parents’ religious convictions and without notice or opportunity to opt out?
+Do public schools burden parents’ religious exercise when they compel elementary-school children to participate in instruction that includes books with LGBTQ characters against their parents’ religious convictions and without notice or opportunity to opt out?

 Case Briefs: